cd hudbaby HUDBABY

 REVIEWS

-Lucie Slepánková, mezzo-soprano; Martin Opršál, vibraphone, xylophone; with the Kapralova Quartet featuring Veronika Panochová (violin), Simona Hurníková (violin), Karolína Strašilová (viola), and Simona Hecová (cello).
-Studio I, Czech Radio in Brno, Radioservis, Prague (2009).
+Lucie Slepankova, mezzo-soprano; Martin Opršal, vibraphone, xylophone; with the Kapralova Quartet featuring Veronika Panochova (violin), Simona Hurnikova (violin), Karolina Strašilova (viola), and Simona Hecova (cello).
+Radioservis, Prague (2009).

 From other reviews: